Hausdorff dimension of limit sets for projective Anosov representations: Background

 This distance actually does not depend on the chosen affine chart (it is essentially the logarithm of a projective cross-ratio), and if a projective transformation maps $\Omega$ to $\Omega'$, then it induces an isometry between the Hilbert distances of $\Omega$ and $\Omega'$.
 In particular, the group of projective transformations preserving $\Omega$ acts by isometries for the Hilbert distance.

 The Hilbert distance is induced by a Finsler metric for which straight lines are geodesic.
-We will say that a proper convex domain $\Omega$ is \emph{hyperbolic} if $(\Omega,d_H)$ is Gromov hyperbolic.
-This implies in particular that $\Omega$ is srictly convex and has $\mathcal C^1$ boundary.
-Benoist gave in \cite{Benoist2001convexe} a characterization of Gromov hyperbolic convex sets.
+We will say that a proper convex domain $\Omega$ is \emph{Gromov hyperbolic} if $(\Omega,d_\Omega)$ is a hyperbolic metric space in the sense of Gromov.
+This implies in particular that $\Omega$ is strictly convex and has $\mathcal C^1$ boundary.
+Benoist \cite{Benoist2001convexe} gave more precise characterizations of Gromov hyperbolic convex sets.

 \begin{example} Let $\Omega \subset \proj(\R^n)$ be the set of lines in $\R^n$ in restriction to which the quadratic form